scuba diving in alaska

 Expedition package itinerary

 Trip synopsis: Scuba diving can be amazing at dive sites, but this trip has much more than diving packed into it.
 During May diving trips, water clarity is bar none the best with 30-50.
 Topside photography for whales, porpoise and bears.
-The highlight of the expedition will be eagle predation and icebergs that topside photographers and snorkelers will equally enjoy!
+The highlight of the expedition will be eagle predation during the morning with diving reserved for the afternoon!

 Package details: 7 day/6 night Shark Package.
 First and last days are travel days.
 Includes 5 total days snorkeling/diving, meals, snacks, weights, 3 tanks and refills each day.
 Transportation from Valdez, AK to the remote Ravencroft Lodge and back is also included.
-Single rooms available for each diver unless a double room is requested prior to arrival.
-Evening shore-side skiff excursions available if requested.
-Self-guided kayaks/paddleboards available at lodge for evening use.
+Double occupancy rooms.
+Self-guided paddleboards available at lodge for evening use.
 Alcohol/soft drinks, large heavy snacks & gratuities not included.

 Travel details: We recommend that you arrive a day before and